Dennis Wainwright

 Wainwright was born in Bermuda in 1935 and grew up in the Flatts area of the island.
-He was educated at Harrington Sound and played island cricket for the Flatts side and for St Georges Cricket Club, opening the batting and captaining the side for a period.
-He played from 1957 until at least 1984, including playing non-first-class matches against a numbering of touring international and English county sides and touring England, Canada and North America with Bermuda Wanders.
+He was educated at Harrington Sound and played island cricket for the Flatts side and for St George's Cricket Club, opening the batting and captaining the side for a period.
+He played from 1957 until at least 1984, including playing non-first-class matches against a number of touring international and English county sides and touring England, Canada and North America with Bermuda Wanderers.
 On a tour of England in 1961 he was part of an opening partnership with Sheridan Raynor of 253 runs against an English Counties XI.

-After retirement he remained involved in St Georges' cricket and was awarded an MBE in the 2005 Birthday Honours for services to sport and community on Bermuda.
+After retirement he remained involved in St George's cricket and was awarded an MBE in the 2005 Birthday Honours for services to sport and community on Bermuda.
+Wainwright died in December 2024, at the age of 89.